tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-08-wayfinding-attentiveness.md

 Besides wayfinding, though, there's something else that's valuable: the mindset that comes from being in control of where you're going.
 That's what I'll talk about next.

-*Continue on to the next post: [Spatial and scientific reasoning from wayfinding](/blog/wayfinding-scientific-reasoning/).*

 ## References

 Kunstler, James Howard. *Geography of Nowhere: The rise and decline of America's man-made landscape.* Simon and Schuster, 1994.